 Double check before the checkpoint

 It should come as no surprise that firearms are prohibited in carry-on bags.
 Yet the TSA still discovers them from time to time.
 Unfortunately, it's part of a nationwide trend of increasing numbers of firearms being discovered in carry-on luggage.
 Check out the TSA's latest fact sheet on packing firearms and ammunition to be sure you're prepared for the checkpoint.

-To help discourage this habit, Columbus City Council passed an ordinance in 2020 recognizing checkpoints as secure areas, so that a person who attempts to bring a weapon through a screening checkpoint may be charged with reckless trespass, a second-degree misdemeanor.
+To help discourage this habit, Columbus City Council passed an ordinance in 2020 recognizing checkpoints as secure areas, so that a person who attempts to bring a weapon through a screening checkpoint may be charged with reckless trepass, a second-degree misdemeanor.
 The new code also allows for a weapon carried by the trespasser to be seized by law enforcement.